 - Robust communication functions tailored for project management.

 - Dashboard customizations to view project metrics at a glance.

-monday.com Work OS takes a similar approach as Asana and focuses on simplicity over deep customization, but this doesn’t mean that monday.com Work OS lacks any key features.
+monday work management takes a similar approach to Asana and focuses on simplicity over deep customization, but this doesn’t mean that monday work management lacks any key features.
 The colorful and inviting layout is one of monday work management’s most noticeable features.
 This theme continues throughout the entire workflow when using monday work management.

-Key features of monday.com Work OS
+Key features of monday work management

 - Colorful, almost playful interface that is both enjoyable to use and functional.